temporalio/documentation/docs/learning-paths/background-checks/api-reference.md

 ## `/checks/{id}/accept` POST

-Sends a Signal with accept data, to the Workflow Execution with the matching Run Id.
+Sends a Signal with accept data to the Workflow Execution that has the specified Run Id.

 ## `/checks/{id}/decline` POST

-Sends a Signal with decline data, to the Workflow Execution with the matching Run Id.
+Sends a Signal with decline data to the Workflow Execution that has the specified Run Id.

 ## `/checks/{id}/employmentverify` POST

-Sends a Signal with verify data, to the Workflow Execution with the matching Run Id.
+Sends a Signal with verify data to the Workflow Execution that has the specified Run Id.